MerkulovDaniil/hse24/lectures/lec_3/lec_3.md

 . . .

-Link to a nice visualization [$\clubsuit$](http://www.benfrederickson.com/numerical-optimization/), where one can see, that gradient free methods handle this problem much slower, especially in higher dimensions.
+Link to a nice visualization [$\clubsuit$](http://www.benfrederickson.com/numerical-optimization/), where one can see, that gradient-free methods handle this problem much slower, especially in higher dimensions.

 :::{.callout-question}
 Is it somehow connected with PCA?